 For travelers, wearing compression socks, combined with exercise, has been shown to reduce the development of DVT.
 Wearing medical grade support stockings can also reduce leg fatigue associated with travel.
 If your job requires you to sit or stand for long periods of time, the improved venous and lymphatic circulation from compression socks helps bring relief to tired, achy feet and legs.
 So if you travel frequently, or take long trips by car or plane, there are a number of benefits to wearing compression socks.

 Athletes of all kinds are wearing compression socks and sleeves during workouts, training, competition, and to lessen fatigue and speed-up recovery.
-Athletes benefit from the high-tech fibers like core-spun CoolMax® to provide support for feet, ankles, calves, and legs while promoting venous circulation, allowing for faster recovery and reduced muscle fatigue.
+Athletes use stockings made from the high-tech fibers like core-spun CoolMax® to provide support for feet, ankles, calves, and legs while promoting venous circulation, allowing for faster recovery and reduced muscle fatigue.

 For years, pregnant women have benefited from wearing maternity leg compression stockings, which help the swelling, leg cramps, and general leg achiness caused by pregnancy.
 The boost in circulation provided by the support stockings can help to re-energize tired and sore legs in pregnant and non-pregnant individuals.